K1WIZ/ESP8266-8x32-Matrix-clock/README.md

 1) ~~Use NTP to acquire time~~  DONE!
 2) ~~Use WiFiManager to setup wifi and some user variables (ie. time offset float)~~  DONE!
-3) Add configurable option for 12hr time instead of 24hr - via wifimanager invokation
+3) ~~Add configurable option for 12hr time instead of 24hr - via wifimanager invokation~~  DONE!
 4) ~~update code to work properly with ESP8266 Boards version 2.5.x and later~~

 Video of clock in action: https://youtu.be/9C5dRMPiDTk